 Even though miners’ holdings of Bitcoin have decreased, market valuation for Bitcoin mining companies registered in the US has increased.
 On June 15, 2024, these companies’ market caps hit a new record high of $22.8 billion.

+Stocks in Core Scientific surged 117%, TeraWulf 80%, and IREN 70%, in that order.
+The halving and market dynamics have had a broader effect, causing miner revenue and reserves to fall even while stock prices have risen.
 According to Glassnode’s investigation, Bitcoin miners’ reserves are currently at around 1.8 million BTC and have steadily declined over the past few weeks.
 The continued price decline suggests miners focus less on building Bitcoin for the future and more on preserving their financial stability.

-Bitcoin Miners Face Longest Sell-Off Since 2017 Amid Bearish Trends
+Bitcoin Miners Face the Longest

 Suppose Bitcoin miners must turn off their equipment or sell their BTC to keep operating.
-In that case, this is known as “whichner capitulation,” which signifies that the business circumstances are unprofitable.
+In that case, this is known as “whichever capitulation,” which signifies that the business circumstances are unprofitable.
 Block subsidies were reduced from 6.25 BTC to 3.125 BTC in April’s Bitcoin halving, which posed the greatest threat to miner profitability.
 The average daily earnings for miners has decreased from around 900 BTC to 450 BTC since April 19.
 Although network fees do generate some income, they are still relatively tiny.

 Only the most productive mining companies can stay afloat in today’s cutthroat industry.
 Data from the blockchain shows that even the most prominent mining companies are selling their coins due to shrinking profit margins, contrary to hopes that these companies will survive the halving.

+Bitcoin’s price on June 18 was nearly $65,152, a 2% decline.
+Selling pressure on Bitcoin has intensified today as the cryptocurrency hits an intraday low of $64,700, amidst the lowest holdings of Bitcoin by hedge funds since October 2020.
+It continues to hover around $65,100.
 As a result of the fall in price, the short-moving average, which served as support at roughly $66,000, is now acting as resistance.
 Bitcoin trades at approximately $65,660 but has not overcome this new resistance level.